privacypass/challenge-bypass-extension/docs/CONFIG.md

 #### config\["spend-action"\]\["urls"\]

 URLs that activate WebRequest listeners for redemption, "`<all_urls>`" corresponds to matching all possible URLs.
+All the GET query strings will be ignored.

 #### config\["spend-action"\]\["redeem-method"\]